Stock events for Cardlytics, Inc. (CDLX)

 CDLX’s Geographic footprint

-Cardlytics operates in the United States and the United Kingdom.
-The company has visibility into approximately half of all card-based transactions in the U.S. and a quarter in the U.K. It serves over 4,000 financial institutions in the United States, reaching approximately 150 million U.S. consumers.
+Cardlytics, Inc. is headquartered in Atlanta, Georgia, and operates in the United States and the United Kingdom.
+The company's platform provides visibility into approximately half of all card-based transactions in the U.S. and a quarter in the U.K.

 CDLX Corporate Image Assessment